Driving with A Suspended License | Resources

 In California, it is against the law to drive with a revoked or suspended license and you had knowledge of the suspension or revocation.
-Do not be fooled: the prosecutor can prove “knowledge” merely by showing that the DMV sent you mailed notification of the revocation or suspension.
+Do not be fooled: the prosecutor can prove knowledge merely by showing that the DMV sent you a mailed notification of the revocation or suspension.

 Is there any defense to a charge of driving with a suspended license?
-If so, what can your lawyers do to defend me against the charge?
+If so, what can my lawyers do to defend me against the charge?

 Yes, this is a defensible charge.

 Our team will review the discovery and evidence against you thoroughly and carefully.
 We will verify whether, in fact, your license was suspended or revoked at the time that you were driving.
 For example, if you were caught for DUI and given a temporary license, and you or your attorney requested a stay on your driver’s license, were pulled over again and the police officer believed your license was suspended, we may be successful in challenging the charges.
 We would contact the DMV and obtain verification that the stay on your license was in place or that it should have been in place at the time you were pulled over the second time.
 Once we document this and show the prosecutor, we may be able to convince the district attorney to dismiss the charge.